GenesisFR/HowToBecomeGoodAtShooters/README.md

 - prevents the AI from cornering you, thus putting more pressure on you
 - when there are too many enemies around you and you know you're not gonna be able to stand your ground, immediately fall back

+### Graphics settings
+- you want to improve how visible things are by disabling motion blur, depth of field, foliage density and increase sharpness
+- use digital vibrance to make spotting enemies easier and colors stand out
+- increase the field of view to be able to see more things at the same time (will decrease frame rate)
+- use a frame limiter (preferably ingame) instead of vertical synchronization to limit input lag, stutters due to frame rate fluctuations) and make your CPU/GPU work less
+- if your frame rate is bad, lower the graphics until the game is playable

 ### Keeping your distance
 - you usually take less damage the further away you are from an enemy
 - the AI is often inaccurate at longer distances